pgherveou/gulp-awspublish/README.md

 Create a Publisher.
 Options are passed to knox to create a s3 client.

-#### Publisher.publish(headers)
+#### Publisher.publish([headers], [options])

-Create a through stream, that push files to s3.Publish take a `header` object that add or override existing s3 headers.
+Create a through stream, that push files to s3.
+- header: hash of headers to add or override to existing s3 headers.
+- options: optional additional publishing options
+  - force: bypass cache / skip

 Files that go through the stream receive extra properties: